Amazing Super Foods

 One group of super foods that offers particularly strong health benefits are citrus fruits, especially tangerines, oranges and grapefruit.
 These fruits contain powerful disease-fighting antioxidants and phytonutrients.

 Citrus is just the start, of course.
-In the pages that follow are 30 more super foods.
+Read on to find out about 30 more super foods.
 All are good for your body.

 Eat regularly from this variety of beneficial super foods, which support good health, clear thinking and stronger bodies.
 All of these fruits, vegetables, nuts and other foods are rich in nutrients.